 Be realistic about design and development time

-When designing a website that is fully custom and responsive to all screen sizes, designers have to account for least 3 major breakpoints—desktop, tablet and mobile.
+When designing a website that is fully custom and responsive to all screen sizes, designers have to account for at least 3 major breakpoints—desktop, tablet and mobile.
 In addition to design time, developers will need to write code that makes the website design (sizing, layout and content) adjust depending on the device, and need time for testing the three breakpoints across different browsers and devices.

 Start to gather content now